andy-austin/vercel-python-react-supabase/README.md

-# vercel-python-react-supabase
+# Vercel Python React Supabase Template

-A full-stack monorepo template combining React, Python, and Supabase, optimized for Vercel deployment.
+🚀 **Production-ready full-stack template** combining React, Python, and Supabase, optimized for Vercel deployment.
 Features a Next.js frontend with a FastAPI GraphQL backend, organized using pnpm workspaces and Turbo for efficient development.

+> **Perfect for:** SaaS applications, APIs with frontend, rapid prototyping, and modern web applications requiring both frontend and backend functionality.

 ## ✨ Features